 What is a mocha?

-The first specialty coffee drink I ever tried was this indulgent combination of chocolate sauce, milk, and espresso.
+The first specialty coffee drink I ever tried was this indulgent combination of chocolate sauce, hot milk, and espresso.
 Twenty years later, I’ve probably made thousands, and consumed hundreds in some form.
 There’s something enticing about the combination of chocolate and coffee — yet the combination of the two flavors goes a little deeper than the recognizable combination of chocolate and coffee in the cup.

 How it’s made